Extensions & Integrations

 }

-The private option will be editable from the dashboard when editing your site locales.
+option will be editable from the dashboard when editing your site locales.

 Staging subdomain

-Adding a stagingSubdomain to locales gives the possibility to group multiple locales on a single subdomain, which can be useful for testing on a pre-production or staging environment.
+to locales gives the possibility to group multiple locales on a single subdomain, which can be useful for testing on a pre-production or staging environment.

-For instance, two locales "EN" and "FR" configured with a canada subdomain would be accessible from canada.staging.url/fr, canada.staging.url/en unless the separateProductionHostname is set and in that case it will be used instead on production.
+is set and in that case it will be used instead on production.

 Renaming locales

 It is possible to rename a locale via the interface.
-However this is time consuming and pauses access to the site so it is best to address this early before the site is public.
+However, this is time-consuming and pauses access to the site, so it is best to address this early before the site is public.

 Customizing paused sites

-In the rare event that a site has been paused to perform an sensitive operation, such as renaming a locale, a maintenance page automatically appears, reassuring the user and refreshing every 10 seconds until the site is available.
+In the rare event that a site has been paused to perform a sensitive operation, such as renaming a locale, a maintenance page automatically appears, reassuring the user and refreshing every 10 seconds until the site is available.

-The status code defaults to 503 but can be customized via the pausedStatus option to the multisite module.
+but can be customized via the pausedStatus

 pausedHandler(req, res) {